How to paint porcelain houses

-Rinse well by wiping it all down with water to remove all residue.
+Rinse well by wiping it all down with water to remove all of the residue.

 Step 3 -Paint

-You are now ready to apply a first coat of paint.
-Let dry well and apply a second coat of paint if needed and let dry for minimum 30 mins.
+You are now ready to apply your first coat of Cotton Ball paint.
+Let it dry well and apply a second coat of paint if needed and let dry for a minimum of 30 minutes.

 Step 4 – Wax

-Apply a layer of natural beeswax to the entire surface, all over, with the wax brush, this will help you make the necessary corrections.
+Apply a layer of natural beeswax to the entire surface, with a wax brush, this will help you to make any necessary corrections.

 Step 5 – Finishing

 Mix a little natural beeswax with the antique brown wax to reduce the colour a bit and then apply it with your fingertip and cloth, also lso use a little charcoal black wax with your fingertip in the desired areas to achieve the desired effect.
 It is always possible to correct by reapplying natural wax.

-Not wanting to spend huge sums on decorations that are only used a few weeks a year and especially not loving the unnecessary accumulation, I give a second, third… and even fourth life to my invaluable treasures.
+Not wanting to spend a huge amount on decorations that are only used a few weeks a year and especially not loving the unnecessary accumulation, I gave a second, third… and even a fourth life to my invaluable treasures.

-Living in the beautiful Laurentians region, I create with what we already have and with the wonders that nature offers us.
+Living in the beautiful Laurentians region, I like to create with what I already have and with the wonders that nature offers us.